UCL/rsd-engineeringcourse/session02/02licensing.md

 But:

-* I am NOT A LAWYER
+* I am NOT a lawyer
-* Everyone's opinion differs (And flamewars are boring)
+* Everyone's opinion differs (and flamewars are boring)

 If you care, read the [O'Reilly book](http://www.amazon.co.uk/Understanding-Open-Source-Software-Licensing-ebook/dp/B0026OR3J4/ref=tmm_kin_title_0).